abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-loadbalancer.md

 ```

-## Create a secret for X509 certificat
+## Create a Secret for the X.509 Certificate

 Create a secret named `http-router-certificat` with the `fullchain.pem` and `privkey.pem` file content